 Answer: Yes, search engines can crawl content in PDF files.
 Not only does Google crawl and index them but PDFs will come up directly in the search results for some searches.
 Usually forms, templates and other documents like that.

-However, if SEO is a small portion of the role and they know answer to some of the above questions, consider that it’s going to be hard to find somebody that has a lot of SEO experience and is going to be a perfect fit for what you need.
+However, if SEO is a small portion of the role and they know the answer to some/most of the above questions, consider that they might be a better fit than somebody that has a ton of SEO experience, especially if they have some of the other general skills you’re looking for.